Welcome to my boutique farm-to-table business website!

 I am on a mission to prove that eating well is consistent with eating deliciously – more deliciously than most people experience!
 So if you have an adventurous palate, come along on my taste-treat ride through American traditional and world-spanning Ethnic cuisine.

-I’m starting slowly, with fairly familiar American rubs, but over time I will build out the range of spice combinations I offer and the traditional cultures they represent.
-I’ll also post healthy recipes from around the world that you can prepare with my various blends.
+Over time I will build out the range of spice combinations I offer and increase the traditional cultures they represent.
+I’ll also continue to post healthy recipes from around the world that you can easily prepare with my various blends – as well as a few more challenging dishes that will wow your family and friends!

 Or, go to my store.